-Another optical fiber sensing structure used is the D-shape fiber, where a section the fiber's cladding is polished, exposing the core of this region [16].
+Another optical fiber sensing structure used is the D-shape optical fiber, where a section of the fiber's cladding is polished, exposing the core of this region [17].
 This design enhances the interaction of light with the medium to be sensed.
-Several methods refer to fibers geometrically modified, such as fibers without cladding, but their sensitivity is compromised in most of the cases.
-D-shape fibers have attracted the attention of researchers as a mechanically stronger structure for sensing [17].
+Several methods refer to optical fibers geometrically modified, such as fibers without cladding, but their sensitivity is compromised in most cases.
+D-shaped fibers have attracted the attention of researchers as a mechanically stronger structure for sensing [18].

-In this paper, we present a comprehensive comparative analysis of two different fiber optic pH sensors, each one employing a distinct configuration and structure.
-Specifically, we will remark a sensor based on an only-bridge trenched core-free fiber (TCFF) combined with a PAni coating.
+In this article, we present a comprehensive comparative analysis of two different fiber-optic pH sensors, each one employing a distinct configuration and structure.
+We will explore the use of novel optical fiber structures, specifically a sensor based on an only-bridge-trenched core-free fiber (TCFF) combined with PAni coating.
+This type of microstructured optical fiber (MOF) can enhance the evanescent field interaction compared to conventional fiber geometries.
 We will compare its performance with a similar coating of an optical fiber sensor based on a D-shaped optical fiber.